What is Darzalex?

 What types of patients can benefit from Darzalex?

-Darzalex has been studied in newly diagnosed patients and also in patients with relapsed and/or refractory myeloma including:
+Darzalex has been studied in patients with newly diagnosed multiple myeloma and in those with relapsed and/or refractory myeloma.
+Studies of Darzalex as a myeloma treatment have included the following patient populations:

 How does Darzalex work?

-Darzalex binds to CD38, a marker found on the surface of myeloma cells.
-It is thought to inhibit myeloma cell growth in several ways, including by directly affecting myeloma cells and by enabling immune cells to kill myeloma cells.
+Darzalex binds to CD38, a protein found on myeloma cells (this protein is also found on other cells, such as red blood cells).
+It is thought to slow myeloma cell growth in several ways, including by helping the immune system to seek and destroy myeloma cells.

 How is Darzalex administered?

-Before receiving Darzalex, patients receive premedication with antihistamines, fever-reducing agents, and steroids to reduce the risk of infusion reactions.
+Before receiving Darzalex, patients should take antihistamines, fever-reducing agents, and steroids to reduce the risk of infusion reactions.
+The first prescribed dose at week 1 may be split over two consecutive days to minimize infusion reactions (8 mg/kg on Day1 and Day 2).
 Following the infusion of Darzalex, patients also receive a steroid to reduce the risk of delayed infusion reactions.

 What are Darzalex side effects?